Sunday, 25 June 2017

 We had a pleasant exchange about where we lived and what our grown-up children were doing.
 Then other people came over for a chat.
 One Dutchman expressed his view that English and German campers were friendly, but French ones were not (we wondered whether this was caused by the language barrier, or the feeling that their country was being overrun, or something else entirely).

 Looking at our map, the sweet-faced woman pointed out the restaurant area, around the cathedral and also on the nearby Île St-Laurent, in the middle of the Saône.
-This was quite a different part of town from what we had imagined, so she saved us a good deal of time and trouble.
+This was quite a different part of town from what we had imagined was the centre, so she saved us a good deal of time and trouble.

 We walked on, keeping to the shade of the awnings, then crossed the bridge onto the mainland.

-A couple of streets further on we came to the main square, which was overlooked by the majestic west façade of the cathedral, bleached white by the declining sun.
-At its foot, in dense shade, was a mass of umbrellas and tables, crowded with people.
+A couple of streets further on we came to the main square, which was overlooked by the majestic west façade of the cathedral, bleached bone-white by the declining sun.
+At its foot, in dense shade, were masses of umbrellas and tables, crowded with people.

 The menus were written on a blackboard, for either €15 or €23.
 They did not look much different so we chose the €15 one and it was delicious.